GedMullen/2017-2018/java.md

 <br>16 .
 Use Object Serialisation to store the state of the objects in the application so that changes are persistent between application executions.
 <br>17 .
 Implement an InvalidInputException and throw the exception when the user enters a string where a number is expected.
 Your application should handle the exception gracefully.
 <br>18 .
 Create an Interface called Discountable with an abstract method called getPercentage().
 Implement the interface in Timber.java.
 When a quote is recorded check if the House selected is an instance of Discountable and assign the discount to the quote.
-Display the discount when the "list customers" menu is selected.
+Display the discount when the "b) List All Customers" menu option is selected.
 <br>19 .
 Create a JUnit test for the following:
 <li>User login.
 <li>Check houses have been populated.